 The white paper Navigating the SOA Open Standards Landscape Around Architecture issued jointly by OASIS, OMG, and The Open Group [SOA NAV] was written to help the SOA community at large navigate the myriad of overlapping technical products produced by these organizations with specific emphasis on the ‘A’ in SOA, i.e., Architecture.

 The white paper explains and positions standards for SOA reference models, ontologies, reference architectures, maturity models, modeling languages, and standards work on SOA governance.
 It outlines where the works are similar, highlights the strengths of each body of work, and touches on how the work can be used together in complementary ways.
-It is also meant as a guide to users for selecting those specifications most appropriate for their needs.
+It is also meant as a guide to implementers for selecting those specifications most appropriate for their needs.

 While the understanding of SOA and SOA Governance concepts provided by these works is similar, the evolving standards are written from different perspectives.
 Each specification supports a similar range of opportunity, but has provided different depths of detail for the perspectives on which they focus.
 Although the definitions and expressions may differ, there is agreement on the fundamental concepts of SOA and SOA Governance.